Introduction

 The main principles for Eika Boligkreditt’s reward strategy will be as follows.

-• The remuneration system will contribute to securing access for the owner banks to long-term and competitive financing through the issue of covered bonds.
+• The remuneration system will help the owner banks secure access to long-term and competitive financing through the issue of covered bonds.

 • The remuneration system will be competitive but not a market pacesetter, and encourage a long-term community of interest between the employee, the company and the company’s shareholders.